codelassey/cybersecurity-labs/Social_Engineering_Attacks/Lab_Exploring_the_Social_Engineer_Toolkit.md

 ![part_1](media/SET/image1.png)
 ![part1](media/SET/image2.png)

-Since I had previously run the tool, I was not presented with the license terms and conditions just because I had previously agreed to it.
+Since I had previously run the tool and agreed to the license terms and conditions, I was not presented with it.
+If lets say anyone reading this lab tries it out for the first time, you would be required to accept the terms and conditions.

 ![part1](media/SET/image3.png)